Birational geometry of foliations associated to simple derivations: Preliminaries on foliations

-A $\calfp$-chain is a chain of invariant rational $(-n)$-curves, with $n\geq 2$, which starts with a curve containing just one singularity of $\calfp$ and where other components, if it has more than one, contain two singularities, all singularities being reduced non-degenerate.
+A $\calfp$-chain is a chain of invariant rational $(-n)$-curves, with $n\geq 2$, which starts with a curve containing just one singularity of $\calfp$ and where the other components, if it has more than one, contain two singularities, all singularities being reduced and non-degenerate.
 The contraction of a $\calfp$-chain produces a rational surface singularity, more precisely, a cyclic quotient singularity.
-The induced foliation on the resulting singular surface is called a nef model of $\calfp$.
+The induced foliation on the resulting singular surface is called a \emph{nef model} of $\calfp$, denoted along the paper by $\calf_{nef}$.